rmartin16/qbittorrent-api/README.md

 Interaction Layer Usage
 -----------------------
 The package also contains more robust interfaces to the API endpoints.
-For each of the eight namespaces, there is an interface to the relavant API endpoints.
+For each of the eight namespaces, there is an interface to the relevant API endpoints.

 An example for the Application namespace:
 ```Python